 Manufacturers – converts raw material into finished goods and deliver them to Distributors.

-Distributors – takes delivery of finished goods from manufacturer for distribution among Retailers.
+Distributors – take delivery of finished goods from the manufacturer for distribution among Retailers.

 Customer – Uses the finished product, a customer may be an individual or a business entity.